mooRceR/OpenQuest/README.md

 # Welcome to OpemQuest!
 ---
-OpenQuest is a fork of OpenRec (by recroom2016)!
+OpenQuest is a fork of OpenRec (which was by recroom2016)!

 ### Branches
  - Master / main